helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 For example, there are 16 witnesses to a beacon.
 Number 14 is invalidated with *Invalidation Reason*.
 Number 15 would then be considered, if it validates all is done, otherwise 16 is considered.
 If neither 15 or 16 passes, then there are 13 valid witnesses to the beacon.

 Suppose 16 hotspots witness a beacon.
 Suppose 4 are invalidated with *Invalidation Reason*.
 This would mean that only 12 total hotspots would be rewarded.
 There is no recurrsion, once a hotspot is denied it no longer competes.
 The number of hotspots invalidated with *Invalidation Reason* do not count towards the total number of hotspots to witness a beacon.

-### Why use resoloution 11 hexes?
-When the distances between hotspots are calculated using hexes, the hotspots are assumed to be at the center of the hex.
-As the resolution increases, the location of the hotspot is more accurate, since the size of the hex containing the hotspot decreases.

 ## Drawbacks
 - May encourage false assertions.
 - May encourage owners to turn off hotspots rather than compete